 Each moment must be policed, and Chan-wook’s style submits accordingly.
 The note-perfect symmetry and rigidly-lined geometry of the frames constitute the strangulating mood of the characters and their stored-away emotions.
 The geometry of space Chan-wook so ably attunes to also serves as a material enforcer of various hegemonies – paternalistic, national – that seem to make everyone a servant to someone.
 The layout of the screen decodes the architecture of the mind.
 And, while The Handmaiden’s unyielding, inelastic set-design and severe, inhospitable aura owe something to Ozu and Bergman, respectively, its indecent disposition and lecherous eye for deviance and perversion are unmistakably born out of Chan-wook’s own inky heart.

 The Handmaiden is ice-cold, basically, but unlike some of the director’s earlier films where austerity was simply an art-house affectation, the style of The Handmaiden is also adjacent to questions of frigid social moorings, as well as the scored roots and thorny lesions that blister out of those moorings.
 Perhaps the style is even too line-of-best-fit for the material, since The Handmaiden intermittently succumbs to its sheer perfection: give a particularly adventurous film student the same script, and their aspirations would probably look a lot like Chan-wook’s achievement.
 Which is not to say that the student would come anywhere near The Handmaiden’s success executing on its Siberian atmosphere.
+But there’s something to be said against the way the film’s technique is merely a note-perfect distillation of its content, never a counterpoint or comment on that content.
 Even though the style fits the content like a glove, the constricting formalism of complete and totalitarian visual order is a slippery slope from embodying the themes of the film to simply emblematizing the filmmaker’s ego and own failure to let in the very air of liberation and freedom of movement he resents society for denying from the women at the center of the film.
+In other words, one might say that The Handmaiden is, frankly, too good for its own good.

 The Handmaiden’s sheer illustrative refinement could, and may sometimes, become its own worst enemy, basically.
 We must ask whether the film’s unerringly symmetrical order decodes the male characters’ insecurities masked by their own masculine order, or whether the reverse is true.
 Might the male characters, instead, serve as proxies for Park Chan-wook, a Hitchcockian filmmaker afraid of letting go or revealing anything other than complete and totalizing mastery of the world he has created?
 Can the film’s prism for unlocking the repressions of society become its own prison?